electroneum/electroneum-web3.js/docs/docs/guides/basics/eth.md

 In this tutorial, we learned how to use different methods provied by the `web3-eth` package.

-With this knowledge, you can start experimenting with the Ethereum blockchain.
-Keep in mind that this is just the beginning, and there is a lot more to learn about Ethereum and web3.js.
+With this knowledge, you can start experimenting with the Electroneum SmartChain blockchain.
+Keep in mind that this is just the beginning, and there is a lot more to learn about Electroneum SmartChain and web3.js.
 So keep exploring and building, and have fun!

 ## Additional Resources